-If you return a signed and dated proxy card without marking any voting selections, your shares will be voted "For" the election of all nominees for director, "For" the ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012, "For" the compensation of our named executive officers, "For" the approval of long-term incentive performance terms for certain executives and "For" the proposed amendment to our Bylaws to permit holders of record of at least twenty-five percent (25%) of the voting power of Equinix's outstanding capital stock to call a special meeting of stockholders.
+If you return a signed and dated proxy card without marking any voting selections, your shares will be voted "For" the election of all nominees for director, "For" the ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2013, "For" the compensation of our named executive officers and "For" the proposed amendment to our Charter to permit holders of record of at least twenty-five percent (25%) of the voting power of our outstanding capital stock to take action by written consent.

-If any other matter is properly presented at the meeting, your proxy (one of the individuals named on your proxy card) will vote your shares using his best judgment.
+If any other matter is properly presented at the meeting, your proxy (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.